pradyunsg/sphinx-theme-builder/docs/errors.md

 built/packaged.

 Typically, there is a JS error reported immediately above this error coming from the theme-specific tooling.
-If you're looking for more details on the failure, that's what you need to look at (and possibly, copy into a search engine).
+For more details on the failure, that error is what needs to be looked at (and possibly, put into a search engine).

 ## js-install-failed